Sora no Manimani: Characters

 Fumie is the student council president and also a member of the literature club, where she often takes charge of club events despite not being the club president.
 She notices how Saku also enjoys books and reading and has invited him to join the literature club on multiple occasions.
 She admires Saku's writing skills and develops an interest in him.
 She feels that the astronomy club and its members are not what a club should be and is generally not favorable about their activities.
 She has known Mihoshi for several years and feels animosity towards her.
 She has terrible eyesight and has trouble distinguishing objects and people without her glasses on.

 Media

 Manga

-The manga, written and illustrated by Mami Kashiwabara, was serialized in Kodansha's Monthly Afternoon between the November 2005 and September 2011 issues.
-It was collected into 10 tankōbon volumes released in Japan between June 23, 2006 and September 23, 2011.
+Written and illustrated by Mami Kashiwabara, Sora no Manimani began serialization in Kodansha's seinen manga magazine Monthly Afternoon on September 24, 2005.
+(Note: Debuted in the magazine's November 2005 issue, released on September 24, 2005.)
+The final chapter was released on June 25, 2011, with a bonus chapter released the following month on July 25.
+Kodansha collected its chapters in 10 tankōbon volumes, released from June 23, 2006, to September 23, 2011.